How Long Do You Boil Corn on the Cob?

 On a warm summer night, there’s nothing like sinking your teeth into a sweet, delicious bite of corn on the cob.
 But, to get that sweet, delicious bite, you have to prepare the corn first.
 While preparing corn on the cob is a pretty straightforward process overall—you just drop it in a pot and boil it, right?—it can be tricky to know exactly how long to boil it for.

 Experts from our sister site, Taste of Home, weighed in on how long to boil corn—and offered a simple, traditional way to prepare it.
-Of course, this is a pretty bare-bones corn recipe, but once you know how long to boil corn, you can try out any of these yummy new ways to eat corn on the cob this summer.
+Of course, this is a pretty bare-bones corn recipe, but once you know how long to boil corn, you can try out these grilled corn recipes.

 - Ears of corn